nirajp82/Wireshark/04_TCP_SeqNum_SynAck.md

 ### **2. Segment Length: The Payload Size**

-- **MSS and Fragmentation (Revisited):** The **Maximum Segment Size (MSS)** is critical for TCP efficiency.
+- **MSS and Fragmentation:** The **Maximum Segment Size (MSS)** is critical for TCP efficiency.
 If a segment, including the TCP and IP headers, exceeds the **Maximum Transmission Unit (MTU)** of the network path, **IP fragmentation** occurs.
 While IP fragmentation ensures delivery, it is inefficient compared to avoiding it by using an appropriate MSS that fits within the MTU.
 Hence, TCP tries to avoid fragmentation by adjusting the MSS value.

 - **Variable Length:** Not all TCP segments are the same size.
 Some segments, especially control segments like **SYN**, **FIN**, or **RST**, might not carry any application data (i.e., they have a segment length of 0).
 In contrast, data segments may vary in size based on the amount of data being sent.
 For example, the last segment of a file transfer may be smaller than the others.